suasuasuasuasua/cs-tips/setup/README.md

 For the Windows users, sorry, you're going to have some extra steps to follow.

-The reasoning behind this is because programming is **much, much** easier on an Unix-like or Linux machine for a couple of reasons:
+The reasoning behind this is because programming is **much, much** easier on a Unix-like or Linux machine for a couple of reasons:

 - Package management
 - Open source and _free_